turingschool-examples/headcount_test_harness/README.md

     $ bundle exec rake

+## Usage -- Running Specific Iterations

+If you want to run specific iterations, use the following format:

+	$ bundle exec rake test <iteration name> <iteration name>

+Where `<iteration name>` is `one`, `two`, `three`, etc.

+For example:

+	$ bundle exec rake test zero one two

+would run tests for only those iterations.

 ## Note on the Spec Data

 The "answers" for the various tests in this test harness is being compiled from